Self-evaluation test

 Probability

-If two fair dice are thrown at the same time, what is the probability that you get a 1 is thrown first and a 2 next?
+If two fair dice are thrown at the same time, then what is the probability that a 1 is thrown first and a 2 next?

 • 1/36